Tax planning

 Dividend Tax

-In April 2023, changes to the way Dividend Tax is charged means that you have a greater exposure to the tax if you have investments or are a business owner.
-In 2023/24, you’re allowed to earn £1,000 from investments before the tax is charged.
-In 2024/25, it will halve again.
+Changes to the way Dividend Tax was charged from April 2023 meant that you business owners with investments have a greater exposure to the tax.
+In 2024/25, you’re allowed to earn £500 from investments before the tax is charged.

 Restructuring your investments could help you to reduce your exposure to the tax.
 This might include investing in a Stocks and Shares ISA, as these are not liable to Dividend Tax when you withdraw money from them.